-UPCONVERTING LASERDISC MOVIES TO HD IN MP4 – Using the Blackmagic-Design Teranex 2D Processor is an advanced-quality standards converter as well as video format converter and capture and playback device all-in-one.
+UPCONVERTING LASERDISC MOVIES TO HD IN MP4 – Using the Blackmagic-Design Teranex 2D & AV Processors is an advanced-quality standards converter as well as video format converter and capture and playback device all-in-one.
 As a standards converter, it can convert from most any television format to any other television format in the highest quality.
 Conversions are indistinguishable from the original master.

 SD TO HD: If wanting files in High Definition from your Standard Definition laserdisc video, it can be upscaled “upconverted”.
-SD 4:3 format videos upscaled using a VIDEO SCALER to 720P 1280 x 720 OR option to go to 1080i HD in “Widescreen” or standard square format, If your laserdisc is widescreen format it maintains the correct aspect of the laserdisc.
+SD 4:3 format videos upscaled using a VIDEO SCALER to 720P 1280 x 720 OR option to go to 1080 HD, 2K or UHD in “Widescreen” or standard square format, If your laserdisc is widescreen format it maintains the correct aspect of the laserdisc.
 Scalers are used to convert a signal from a lower resolution (such as 480 standard definition (SD) laserdiscs) to a higher resolution such as HD high definition, a process known as “upconversion” or “upscaling”.